The Lichtenbaum-Quillen dimension of complex varieties: Rationally connected 3-folds

 Artin and Mumford \cite{am} constructed a unirational 3-fold $X$ with $H^3(X,\Z) = \Z/2$ by taking the quartic surface cut out by the determinant of a general $4 \times 4$ symmetric matrix of linear forms, taking the double cover of $\P^3$ branched over that surface, and blowing up the 10 ordinary double points.
 By Theorem \ref{3fold_thm} we have $\dimQL(X) = 2$.

 Again this means that the map $K_n(X,\Z/2) \to KU^{-n}(X,\Z/2)$ is injective but not surjective for $n=0$, and it is an interesting exercise to see so directly as we did for Enriques surfaces in \S\ref{enriques}.
-But the similarity between Artin--Mumford 3-folds and Enriques surfaces is no coincidence: Hosono and Takagi \cite[\S1.2]{ht_am}, building on work of Ingalls and Kuznetsov \cite[Thm.~4.3]{ik}, showed that if the determinantal quartic surface does not contain a line, then there is a semi-orthogonal decomposition
+But the similarity between Artin--Mumford 3-folds and Enriques surfaces is no coincidence: Li, Nuer, Stellari, and Zhao \cite[Thm.~B]{lnsz}, building on partial results by Ingalls and Kuznetsov \cite[Thm.~4.3]{ik} and Hosono and Takagi \cite[\S1.2]{ht_am}, proved that there is a semi-orthogonal decomposition

 where $S$ is an Enriques surface and $E_1, \dotsc, E_{12}$ are exceptional sheaves.
 Thus the fact that $\dimQL(X) = \dimQL(S) = 2$ agrees with Proposition \ref{sod_vs_QL}.